oroinc/platform/src/Oro/Bundle/TrackingBundle/README.md

 # Notes
 -------

 In case when Piwik synchronization enabled tracking website's "identifier" fields value should be the same as Piwik website id (integer value).

 # TrackingProcessor
 -------------------

 The main goal of processing(parsing) tracking events is to identify object(s) for which event(s) belongs to.
 For example, it can be identification of users/customers form any integrated system like eCommerce, blog, project management application, etc.

 ## How it works.

 - The start point is command "oro:cron:tracking:parse" that process web events (table "oro_tracking_event"), events data (table "oro_tracking_data") and fills tables "oro_tracking_visit" and "oro_tracking_visit_event".
 At the same time it collects web tracking event's names and fills dictionary that represented with table "oro_tracking_visit_dictionary".
 All this things is done because tracking data comes from outside as JSON, so we can't guarantee identification and future reports, segments or charts building will be fast enough.
 So, to avoid bottle necks we are optimizing data structure.

 - This command can be executed manually via command line.
 By default it will be executed every 15mins via JobQueue (cronjob).

 - The next stage is identification.
 It represented with "**TrackingEventIdentificationProvider**" which is chain provider and service "**oro_tracking.provider.identifier_provider**".
 You can implement own identification provider for your purposes.
 The only requirement - it should implement "**TrackingEventIdentifierInterface**" and be registered in services with tag "**oro_tracking.provider.identification**".
 Also you can prioritise your provider with priority parameter.

-  Please note, that the input data for such provider is "**TrackingVisit**" object.
+- Please note, that the input data for such provider is "**TrackingVisit**" object.

 ## Example

-Fully working code you can find in OroCRM MagentoBundle -> TrackingCustomerIdentification
+Fully working code you can find in OroCRM MagentoBundle -> TrackingCustomerIdentification As a simple example, it will looks like this:

 ###Services: